rant-lang/rant/README.md

 Rant 4 is the next leap forward in achieving this goal: the syntax, standard library, and interpreter have all been completely reimagined from the ground up.

-### Use integrated or standalone

-Whether you want to integrate Rant directly into a product or use it as a standalone tool to assist with writing, Rant has a place in any part of your workflow.

 ## Features

 🧰 **Painless API** <br/>